 2. Add 8 cups of water to a 1 gallon or larger boil pot.
 Begin heating the water to a range of 155-165 degrees F and hold, at this range.
 Next, add the grain sack into the water, and maintain the 155-165 temp for 30 minutes.

 3. While you wait, add one packet of Amarillo hops, to the second hopsack and tie it closed so that the hops have room to expand and flow freely within the sack.
 Set aside

 4. After the 30 minute steep has completed, turn off the heat and remove the grain sack from the pot and place it into a colander to drain, allowing the runoff to flow back into the pot, and rinse the grain with one cup of hot water (around 160 degrees), letting the excess runoff flow back into your pot.
 DO NOT squeeze the grain sack.
 Once drained, discard the grain sack.

 5. Increase the temperature of the grain water to med/high and sprinkle in the packet of DME and stir to dissolve.
 Continue stirring constantly to keep the rising foam in check.
 If it begins to rise, pull the pot off the heat, and lower the temperature slightly, continuing to stir (about 5 to 20 minutes depending on your particular conditions), until you hit the hot break which is where the foam has subsided, and the solution is now boiling.

 6. Once the hot break has subsided and the mixture is at a low rolling boil.
 Add in the can of Cooper’s Light UME and continue stirring, to avoid scorching.

-7. Next add in the sack of Amarillo and Simcoe hops that you prepared, earlier.
+7. Next add in the sack of Amarillo that you prepared, earlier.
 This hop sack will remain in your boil for a total of 60 minutes.